Home

 Sleeping and waking up in the morning are signals that our biological clock uses to keep those physiologic systems synchronized with each other.

-A person whose sleep schedule is irregular, does not have normal signals to reset his clock each day and keep things running smoothly.
+A person whose sleep schedule is irregular, doesn't have normal signals to reset his clock each day and keep things running smoothly.
 This may help to explain why disturbances of digestive system and headaches are more common in people who do shift work.

 Sleep deprivated people also may become irritable and disoriented, and may have dreamlike hallucinations.
 They suffer a gradual loss of ability to concentrate.